Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/analytics/index.md

 ## Prerequisites

-Vitals is enabled by default in {{site.ee_product_name}} and available upon the first login of a Super Admin.
+Vitals is disabled by default in {{site.ee_product_name}} and available upon the first login of a Super Admin if it is enabled.

 {% if_version lte:3.3.x %}
 {% include_cached /md/enterprise/cassandra-deprecation.md length='short' kong_version=page.kong_version %}